wermos/website/lessons/3d-basic-rendering/minimal-ray-tracer-rendering-simple-shapes/ray-plane-and-ray-disk-intersection.md

 \end{array}
 $$

 Note that the plane and the ray are parallel when the denominator (the term \(l \cdot n\) gets close to 0\.
-Either the plane and the ray perfectly coincide in which case there is an infinity of solutions or the ray is away from the plane in which case there is no intersection.
-Generally in a C++ implementation, when the denominator is lower than a very small value, we simply return false (no intersection was found).
+Then, either the plane and the ray perfectly coincide, in which case there is an infinity of solutions, or the ray is away from the plane, where there is no intersection.
+Generally, in a C++ implementation, when the denominator is lower than a very small value, we return false (no intersection was found).

 ```
 bool intersectPlane(const Vec3f &n, const Vec3f &p0, const Vec3f &l0, const Vec3f &l, float &t)